jburger/jburger.github.io/_posts/2016-11-28-thoughts-on-distributed-teams.md

 > TLDR; I learned that outsourcing small tasks to complement your teams skills can work really, really well, and that it can cause good growth within your own team at the same time.
 There are some challenges though, and its not all roses...

-## New experiences: Outsourcing
+## Delivery as a skill

-> Software is the easy part.
-Delivery takes focus.
+> Software is only a small part of the delivery

 Something new for me over the last 6 months has been to take part in the selection and management of distributed, outsourced talent being involved in our development process.
-It has become [fashionable to beat up on outsourcing](http://www.onlinemba.com/blog/video-why-outsourcing-is-bad-for-business/) of late, so I met this task with a level of skepticism.
+It has become fashionable to beat up on outsourcing of late, so I met this task with a level of skepticism while keen to find some truth out for myself.

 The reason for going down this road was that we tried to 'in house' some work, on a foreign technology stack (to us) - and it took more than double the time we expected it to, even when dishing out kid gloves.
 Not great, especially since this was not our core business, but still vital for our product to be viable in the market. _Time to market_ is also a big problem, so we needed deliverables fast.

 The hold up wasn't so much as software, as it was wrestling with operating systems and platforms that none of us had used in anger before.
 And then there is the danger of [not knowing what you don't know.](https://en.wikipedia.org/wiki/Experience)

-This drummed home a lesson I have witnessed play out over several jobs now - software is the easy part.
-Delivery takes focus.
-It also re-iterated another common truth - getting the right team together is more important than getting the right tools together.
+This re-iterated a lesson I have seen play out over several jobs now - that software is only a small part of the delivery skill.

+## Infrastructure will need to scale to meet distributed demands

 After spending a significant amount of energy ensuring we had _some_ ducks, and that they _resembled_ a row, we proceeded to use a popular online talent recruitment service to quickly find developers from all over the globe that had a particular background useful for our project.